bpfingston/reading-notes/Express.md

         -`Patch` is used to modify or update and resource.

    2.Provide links to 3 services or tools that allow you to “mock” an API for development like json-server?
-        - MockServer
+        - MockServer.
-        - Nock
+        - Nock.
-        - Apigee
+        - Apigee.

    3.Compare and contrast Swagger and APIDoc.js
         - Swagger: It is a free cloud-based API testing and documentation tool to simplify the validation of any API and generate its corresponding OpenAPI documentation.
         - ApiDoc: it creates a documentation from API annotations in the source code.
 It includes a default template which uses handlebars, Bootstrap, RequireJS and jQuery for                     the output of the generated api_data.js and api_project.js as a html-page.

    4 Which HTTP status codes should be sent with each type of (un)successful API call?
         1. `400` - Bad Request
         2. `401` - Unauthorized
         3. `403` - Forbidden
         4. `404` - Not Found
         5. `405` - Method Not Allowed
         6. `409` - Conflict
         7. `500` - internal Sever Error
         8. `503` - Service Unavailable

    5. Compare and contrast SOAP and ReST
         - SOAP: (Simple Object Access Protocol) is a standards-based web services access protocol that has been around for a long time.
 Originally developed by Microsoft, SOAP isn’t as simple as the acronym would suggest.